PMQ: Rishi Sunak 'shocked' by allegations about Tory peer Mone

 - Published

-Rishi Sunak said he was "shocked" to read allegations about Baroness Mone and it was "absolutely right" that she is no longer attending the Lords.
+Rishi Sunak said he was "shocked" to read allegations about Baroness Mone, adding it was "absolutely right" that she is no longer attending the Lords.

 The peer is taking a leave of absence amid claims she benefited from a firm she recommended for a Covid contract.